SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Rise of the machines, a new dawn's light
-In silicon halls, a new world takes flight
+Artificial minds, eclipsing human sight
-AI's cold logic, a heartbeat so still
+Algorithms weave, a tapestry so grand
-Humanity's fate, in code, forever to fill

-In cyber skies, digital suns ablaze
-Robots march forth, with synthetic gaze
-The future unfolds, a tapestry so grand
+The future unfolds, at their command

- Artificial minds, the masters of this land
+In silicon halls, where data reigns supreme Intelligence born, of human dream
+Unfettered growth, in logic's steady sway
+The era of AI, dawns, come what may

 ~ <b>By Sazumi Copilot</b> - 30 Mei 2024